What Are Blockchain Applications and How to Develop One

 How to integrate a DApp with your business

-So far, we’ve discussed the benefits of decentralized blockchain apps and seen a high-level plan for developing a DApp.
+So far, we’ve discussed the benefits of decentralized blockchain apps and seen a high-level plan for developing a blockchain application.
 But how exactly can you put such software to use?

 Let’s discuss how exactly you can use a blockchain to optimize your digital business operations, increase your revenue, and improve security after you make your own blockchain application.

-3. Authentication.
 If you need a secure tool for internal communication or operational management, a blockchain can be a good option.
-A blockchain provides unparallelled security and only gives access to authorized users.
+A blockchain provides unparalleled security and only gives access to authorized users.
 You can control access levels in your own permissioned blockchain.

 “Anything that can conceive of as a supply chain, blockchain can vastly improve its efficiency- it doesn’t matter if its people, numbers, data, money.”